event4u-app/data-helpers/docs/data-mapper-pipeline.md

     }

     /**
-     * Optional filter to limit when this transformer applies.
+     * Optional filter to limit when this filter applies.
      *
      * @return string|null Filter string (e.g., 'src:*.email') or null for all values
      */